ghoppers-yfzh/ISE-API/README.md

 ## Functions
 ### Several funcations/API included in this script

-1. Function for polling the Group and UUID
+1. Function for polling the Endpoint device Group and UUID

-2. Function for polling a network device detail

-3. Function for polling the endpoint group details
+2. Function for polling the endpoint group details

-4. Function for populate a list of endpoint in the database

-5. Function for polling the endpoint details and print out the group name
+3. Function for polling the endpoint details and print out the group name

+4. Function for polling a network device detail

 ### Keep working on this script to include more features and easier to use.